christo/aoc2024/README.md

 Code is in Scala because I am feeling rusty in it.

-Build uses `sbt` with the following commands:
+Build uses `sbt` - use the following commands:

 * list programs: `sbt listDays`
 * run day01: `sbt day01`, same for day02 etc.